 Susan Berrin is Editor-in-chief of Sh’ma Now, a monthly curated “conversation” in print and online that brings together a spectrum of voices around a single theme.
 She is also editor of two Jewish anthologies, Celebrating the New Moon: A Rosh Chodesh Anthology (Jason Aronson Publishers) and A Heart of Wisdom: Making the Jewish Journey from Midlife through the Elder Years (Jewish Lights Publishing).
 Her writing has been included in several anthologies including Praise Her Works: Conversations With Biblical Women and The Women’s Passover Companion: Women’s Reflections on the Festival of Freedom.
 Susan is a member of the Academic Board of the Hadassah Brandeis Institute.
 She lives in Berkeley, California with her husband, Steve Zipperstein, where she is an active gardener, foodie, hiker, friend, and long-distance ima & bubbie.

-Zvika Krieger co-leads the World Economic Forum's new Center for the Fourth Industrial Revolution in San Francisco, where he works with governments, leading companies, and stakeholders from around the world to accelerate the adoption of new technologies in ways that serve the global public interest.
-Previously, he served as the U.S. Department of State's Representative to Silicon Valley and Senior Advisor for Technology and Innovation.
+Zvika Krieger is the U.S. Department of State's Representative to Silicon Valley and Senior Advisor for Technology and Innovation.
+He works with the technology and innovation sectors on tackling global challenges and helps the State Department plan for the impacts of emerging technology trends.
 He teaches "Hacking for Diplomacy" in Stanford University's Management Science and Engineering program and "Designing for Refugees" at Stanford's d.school.
 He previously created and led the Department's Strategy Lab, a team that utilizes design thinking, strategic foresight, and visual facilitation to convene diverse stakeholders and generate innovative solutions to complex international challenges.
 He also taught the inaugural Institute for Design + Public Policy at the Rhode Island School of Design.
 He was previously a Strategist in the Office of the Secretary of Defense, where his portfolios included climate change, Middle East strategy, policy innovation, and emerging technology, and for which he received the Secretary of Defense Award for Excellence.

 Before joining government, Krieger spent almost a decade as a journalist, including as a foreign policy correspondent at The Atlantic, editor and writer at The New Republic, and Middle East correspondent for Newsweek based in Egypt and Lebanon and covering most of the Arab world.
 He is a Visiting Fellow at the National Defense University, a certified Design Thinking instructor by the LUMA Institute, a fellow at the Truman National Security Project, and a member of the Aspen Institute's Socrates Society.
 He has a bachelor's degree from Yale University and studied Arabic at the American University in Cairo.